protogarden/pegasus-mini/docs/source/getting_started_python.rst

 For this documentation it is recommended that you run Python on Ubuntu.

 .. note::
-    The following documentation assumes that you have Ubuntu 16.10 or newer installed, either running independantly on a PC, or on a virtual machine.
-If you are completely new to Ubuntu, check out `Ubuntu Tutorials`_ for the basics, including imporantly using Terminal and navigating to folders and files.
+    The following documentation assumes that you have Ubuntu 16.10 or newer installed, either running independently on a PC, or on a virtual machine.
+If you are completely new to Ubuntu, check out `Ubuntu Tutorials`_ for the basics, including importantly using Terminal and navigating to folders and files.

 .. image:: /images/ubuntu-logo.png
     :align: center